ivmai/libatomic_ops/README.md

 ## Overview

-This package provides semi-portable access to hardware-provided atomic memory update operations on a number architectures.
+This package provides semi-portable access to hardware-provided atomic memory update operations on a number of architectures.
 These might allow you to write code:

 * That does more interesting things in signal handlers.